File Organization

 File Categories

-Bengal organizes generated files into three categories:
+Bengal organizes generated files into two categories:

 1. Build Outputs (public/)